Measurement-induced phase transitions in sparse nonlocal scramblers: Single-Qubit Purification in Clifford Circuits

 \section{Single-Qubit Purification in Clifford \pwrk Circuits}

 Another measure of a circuit's robustness to measurements is the timescale $\tau$ required to purify a single qubit that has been entangled with the system \cite{gullans2020scalable,block2021measurement}.
-Absent any measurements such a qubit will remain entangled with the system forever, but carefully-placed projective measurements can destroy the entanglement between the system and qubit, causing the qubit to collapse into a pure state.
+As mentioned earlier, this purification time captures the connectivity of the circuit $V$ between the initial and final times $t = 0,T$.
+Absent any measurements the circuit remains completely connected between $t = 0$ and $t = T$, and therefore the reference qubit remains entangled with the system forever.
+Conversely, carefully-placed projective measurements effectively tear the circuit apart and thereby destroy the entanglement between the system and qubit, causing the qubit to collapse into a pure state.
 The typical timescale $\tau$ required for this purification process to occur can be used to characterize our circuit's ability to retain quantum information encoded in the initial state when subjected to noise.
 In particular, below a critical measurement rate $p < p_{cp}$ we expect the purification time to become extensive $\tau \sim N^z$, indicating that quantum information can be robustly stored in the circuit despite the presence of repeated projective measurements at a rate $p$.

 Although for nearest-neighbor circuits the purification critical point $p_{cp}$ coincides with the entanglement critical point $p_{ce}$, we emphasize that these transitions can generically be different, as has been pointed out in the literature \cite{gullans2020dynamical}.
 We are especially interested whether highly nonlocal circuits support an intermediate phase in between the two critical points $p_{cp},p_{ce}$ where the reference qubit has been purified, but where there is nevertheless still volume-law entanglement in the final state.